jamesbluecrow/positivesoft-openphone-github/ReadMe.md

   autogenerate it from the spec using - https://github.com/OpenAPITools/openapi-generator-cli (or in this case maybe even one of the already available libraries [github-libraries](https://docs.github.com/en/rest/overview/libraries)).
+- Database queries can be improved to better match results from github and/or speed them up.